matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 #### Response:
 ##### Status code 200:
-The event was successfully accepted into the graph by the receiving homeserver.
+The event was successfully accepted into the graph by the homeserver that received the knock.
+It must then send this knock into the room, before responding to the knocking homeserver, indicating the knock succeeded.

 The response contains `StrippedStateEvent`s with room metadata (room name, avatar ...) that the knocking homeserver can pass to the client.
 The event types that can be sent here should match those of the `/sync` extensions mentioned above.

 This is loosely based on the
 [federated invite](https://matrix.org/docs/spec/server_server/r0.1.4#put-matrix-federation-v2-invite-roomid-eventid)